 What helps with depression?

-So we’ve established that you might need some help managing your depression, and that your friends or loved ones can help with this, but they need to know exactly what they’re helping with.
+So we’ve established that you might need some help managing your anxiety and depression, and that your friends or loved ones can help with this, but they need to know exactly what they’re helping with.
 Vague instructions to “just help” can be difficult to understand for most people, and even if you don’t really know exactly what might help, it’s not fair to make the people who care about you guess what you need, or get annoyed with them for not getting it when you don’t even get it yourself.
 When you’re feeling a little better, have a good think about what might have helped at the time, and write those things down.
 Then, if you start to feel bad, you and your loved ones have a bit of a blueprint of things to try.
 They might not help, but at least you’re trying to work out what is helpful.

 Useful things might be: asking your partner to remind you to shower, or to make the dinner tonight because you’re too tired; getting your friends to come to visit you, rather than going out; asking your parents to come and do a little bit of cleaning for you.
 You can also ask for affection (“I just need a hug”) or even attention (“can you just sit with me for ten minutes”) in a way that sets clear boundaries and allows the people around you to show you that they care about you.